memphis-iis/mofacts/docs/DEPLOYING.md

 $ sudo chown -R www-data:www-data *
 ````

-## Execution
+## Running

 One possible gotcha to note is that there isn't any service stop or restart
 functionality supported.
-As a result, you should kill any previous instance of
+As a result, you should stop any previous instance of
 the process before starting a new one:

 ````